smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 ![Plugin UI Stub](../assets/proposals/0341-add-generic-hmi-plugin-support/vr-plugin-stub-example.png)

-To accommodate this, we will need to include a way to navigate between various screens in the Generic HMI.
-This could potentially be done via a persistent menu created using existing node packages such as [react-burger-menu](https://github.com/negomi/react-burger-menu).
+In order to incorporate this functionality, we will need to include an entry point within the Generic HMI for each of these integrated plugin components.
+These entry points could be included in the existing settings menu, as shown in this example:

 ![Menu Navigation](../assets/proposals/0341-add-generic-hmi-plugin-support/menu-example.png)

-These integrated components should be possible to include or exclude from the menu using the plugin configuration file (See `MenuEnabled` in the configuration example).
+These integrated components should be possible to include or exclude from the menu using the plugin configuration file (see `MenuNavEnabled` in the configuration example).

 ## Potential downsides